zzzprojects/awesome-dapper/README.md

 - [Dapper.SimpleSave](https://github.com/Paymentsense/Dapper.SimpleSave/) - Dapper.SimpleSave makes it easy to save complex object hierarchies to a relational database.
 - [Dapper.TableValuedParameter](https://github.com/ayberkcanturk/Dapper.TableValuedParameter) - An extension to provide Table-Valued Parameters to Dapper. .NET Core support available!
 - [DapperExtensions](https://github.com/tmsmith/Dapper-Extensions) - A small library that complements Dapper by adding basic CRUD operations (Get, Insert, Update, Delete) for your POCOs.
+- [LiteLib](https://unosquare.github.io/litelib/) - A cool little wrapper for SQLite based on Dapper from Unosquare Labs -- It's also free and MIT-licensed.

 ## Contribute